rnascunha/xerock_web/README.md

 * **Payload**: the payload of the message, i.e., the data transfered.
 Payloads may have more informantion depending of the *app*.

-When you click at a message, it will open a modal with all this information, and you can toggle the payload to diffent *output types*.
+When you click at a message, it will open a modal with all this information, and you can toggle the payload to different *output types*.
 The right click also show some more options.

 At the top of the **data view**, you have: